tytydraco/yessleep/out/My_grandpas_missing_classmate_is_a_death_premonition.md

 My grandpa woke me up in the middle of the night, frantically and sounding like he was tearing up, and told me to hide under the bed.
 I tried but I couldn’t fit, which made him panic more.
 He made me hide in the bathroom with the door locked.

 The way he was talking made me nervous and I did so, but first I asked why.
-He told me it was too complicated, made sure I went under the bed, and left.
+He told me it was too complicated, made sure I got hidden, and left.

 I’d never seen him like that, it scared me.
 And I’ve not heard him talk the way he did then since, nearly a decade later.
 Still, I’d mostly forgotten about it up until last week, when I visited my grandpa and he told me this story.